tthorntone/AdNauseam-Wiki/FAQ.md

 #### Isn't it safer just to use an adblocker?
 Why engage with ad-networks at all?

 While AdNauseam is far safer than using no blocker at all, it is indeed marginally safer for one to simply use a strong adblocker and protect themselves.
 But it is also safer to stay at home rather than to attend a protest.
-But safety is not the only concern.
-Using an adblocker does little to change the status quo (especially not for those users without the resources to install/configure one, and so remain at risk).
-AdNauseam, and the obfuscation strategy in general, instead presents a possible avenue for collective resistance; a means of questioning and perhaps, eventually, changing the system.
+Using an adblocker does little to change the status quo (especially for those users without the resources to install/configure one, and so remain at risk).
+AdNauseam, and the obfuscation strategy in general, instead presents a possible avenue for collective resistance; a means of questioning and perhaps eventually, changing the system.
 But this is not for everyone.
-If your goal is primarily self-protection, it may not be for you...
+If your goal is primarily self-protection, this tool may not be for you...

 ####  What must advertisers do to win the trust of Internet users?